CosmWasm/docs-deprecated/docs/05-actor-model/idea.md

 # Idea behind an Actor Model

 Actor model is the solution to the problem of communication between smart contracts.
-Lets take a look why this particular solution is chosen in CosmWasm, and what are the consequences of that.
+Let's take a look why this particular solution is chosen in CosmWasm, and what are the consequences of that.

 ## The problem